gitpan/App-MtAws/README.md

 	NOTE: *Fedora*, *CentOS 6* etc [decoupled](http://www.nntp.perl.org/group/perl.perl5.porters/2009/08/msg149747.html) Perl, so package named `perl`, which is a part of default installation, is not actually real, full Perl, which is misleading.
 	`perl-core` is looks much more like a real Perl (I [hope](https://bugzilla.redhat.com/show_bug.cgi?id=985791) so)

-	NOTE: On newer RHEL distributions (*Fedora*) you might need install `perl-LWP-Protocol-https` package to use HTTPS.

 	NOTE: For some RPM packages listed above you need enable [EPEL](http://fedoraproject.org/wiki/EPEL) repository